 |Amount of new token at issuance||12.5 at the moment.
 Half at every 210,000 blocks||5 per every new block|

-|Price||Around $5,500 at the moment||Around $300 at the moment|
+|Price||Around $17,500 at the moment||Around $800 at the moment|

 |Purpose||A new currency created to compete against the gold standard and fiat currencies||A token capable of facilitating Smart Contracts (For example: a lawyer’s contract, an exchange of ownership of property, and voting)|

-Ethereum vs. Ether
+Ethereum vs. ether

 - Bitcoin = The name of the Bitcoin network

-- Bitcoin = The token is also called Bitcoin (or BTC)
+- bitcoin = The currency (or BTC)

 - Ethereum = The Ethereum network

-- Ether = The token has its own name!
+- ether = The token (of ETH)

-Bitcoin vs. Ether: How many tokens are available?
+bitcoin vs. ether: How many tokens are available?

-Bitcoin vs. Ether: What can I do with them?
+bitcoin vs. ether: What can I do with them?